niallpcarroll/walking-galway-history/README.md

 + Apart from references listed above, the code and content of the website is written by myself.

 ### Media
-Icons used throughout this website are freely available from https://fontawesome.com .
++ Icons used throughout this website are freely available from [Font Awesome](https://fontawesome.com).

++ [Icons 8](https://icons8.com) for the Favicon image.

++ [Google Maps](https://maps.google.com) for the map linked in the Home page.

-All images - background photographs and gallery images - are my own.
++ All images - background photographs and gallery images - are my own.

 ### Acknowledgments
 I wish to acknowledge the support given by Code Institute staff, particularly to Amy and to Lewis in Tutor Support, and my peers throughout this project.
 I also acknowledge the invaluable advice and guidance given by my mentor, Mr Dario Carrasquel.